briankimstudio/awesome-drug-response-prediction/README.md

 ## 2. Characteristics of data

 - Low ratio of samples to features: The number of features often exceeds 10,000.
-Thus, it is not ideal data set for Deep Neural Network (DNN)
+Thus, it is not ideal data set for Deep Neural Network (DNN).
 - Imbalanced classes: The number of samples in each class are extremly imbalanced.
-In general, the number of sensitive (1) is greater than the number of resistant (0)
+In general, the number of sensitive (1) is greater than the number of resistant (0).

 > Approaches